 When an Insurance Release Form May Not Be Available

-In some cases, the insurance company may not need you to sign a release before making a payment.
+In some cases, the insurance company may not need you to sign a liability waiver form before making a payment.
 For instance, a claim with your own insurer may not require a release of claims form.
 However, when receiving money for an accident from an insurance company, you will likely need to sign a release of claims.

 In most cases, you’ll need to sign an insurance company release form before receiving your settlement check.
-Under Illinois Law 735 ILCS 5/2-2301, known as the Prompt Pay Statute, a release form must be provided to the plaintiff within 14 days of written settlement confirmation.
+Under Illinois law 735 ILCS 5/2-2301, known as the Prompt Pay Statute, a release form must be provided within 14 days of written settlement confirmation.
 Payment must then be made to the injured party within 30 days of signing the release.

 When Should I Sign a Release of Claims Form?